 - How much money will you need to start the business?
 How much do you need to sustain the business after start-up?

-Remember that a business plan can be readjusted at any time based on certain unforeseen circumstances or other aspects that you did not take into account at the beginning.
+Remember that a business plan can be readjusted at any time based on certain unforeseen circumstances or other aspects you did not consider initially.
 Your business plan should be considered a work in progress that you will continually shape as your business evolves.
 Here are some key aspects to include in your business plan.